DreamWorks Pictures: Founding and Universal distribution (1994–2005)

 David Geffen admitted that DreamWorks came close to bankruptcy twice.
-Under Katzenberg's watch, the studio suffered a $125 million loss on Sinbad: Legend of the Seven Seas, and also overestimated the DVD demand for Shrek 2.
+Under Katzenberg's watch, the studio suffered a $125 million loss on the 2003 animated film Sinbad: Legend of the Seven Seas, and also overestimated the DVD demand for Shrek 2, with 5 million unsold DVDs.
 In 2005, out of their two large budget pictures, War of the Worlds was produced as a joint effort with Paramount Pictures which was the first to reap a significant amount of profits, while The Island bombed at the domestic box office but turned a profit internationally through Warner Bros.
+Pictures.